 Over time, you’ll be reading dozens or even hundreds of research papers, and it becomes a challenge to keep everything straight.
 Again, depending on the purpose, there are a few options to consider.

-If you’re reading as a class assignment, I recommend you print out the paper, highlight, and annotate in the margins as needed.
-More recently, I have done this on an iPad with Apple pencil, such that printing out was no longer necessary.
+If you’re reading the article as a class assignment, I recommend you print out the paper, highlight, and annotate in the margins as needed.
+More recently, I have done this on an iPad with Apple pencil.

-If, on the other hand, you’re reading in order to write your own paper, start using a citation manager immediately from the beginning.
-EndNote is often referenced as the rather expensive gold standard, but Mendeley is a free and quite sufficient alternative.
+If, on the other hand, you’re reading in order to write your own paper, use a citation manager right from the beginning.
+EndNote is often referenced as the gold standard, but it’s pretty expensive.
+Mendeley is a free and quite sufficient alternative.

 As soon as you begin reading papers, import them into your citation manager.
 In a separate Word document, begin jotting down the key points of the paper that are relevant to your own project.
-This notes document will serve as the main resource from which you will begin writing your own paper.
-Trust me, it’s much better this way, otherwise you’ll spend considerable time and effort hunting for facts from the dozens of PDF’s you’ve read.
+This document of notes will serve as the main resource from which you will begin writing your own paper.
+Trust me—it’s much better this way.
+Otherwise, you’ll spend considerable time and effort hunting for facts from the dozens of PDFs you’ve read.

-Lastly, understand that a big part of reading speed in both regular books as well as research is your familiarity with the subject.
+Lastly, understand that a big part of reading quickly, no matter the subject matter, is your familiarity with the subject.
 I started off reading neuroscience papers slowly, but as my expertise in the area grew, I was able to breeze through them.
-I knew the anatomy and terminology like the back of my hand, and coming across terms like CA1 vs CA2 neurons of the hippocampus no longer required additional processing.
+I knew the anatomy and terminology like the back of my hand, and coming across terms like CA1 vs. CA2 neurons of the hippocampus no longer required additional processing.

 It’s important to keep this in mind to make sure you don’t get discouraged.
-If you consistently apply yourself and read research articles and follow the steps I’ve outlined earlier, you’ll be tackling papers with ease in no time.
+If you consistently apply yourself, read research articles, and follow the steps I’ve outlined, you’ll be tackling papers with ease in no time.